Application Deadline: Tuesday, February 14, 2017

 - The applicant may not be a current or past recipient of a National Institutes of Health R01 award, R21 award, P01 award, an AHA Beginning Grant-in-Aid, Established Investigator Award, Grant-in-Aid award, or Scientist Development Grant, or any award comparable to those awards.

-- An investigator may not hold more than one AHA award concurrently.
+- An awardee may not hold more than one AHA award at the same time.

-a) An investigator may hold two AHA grants (affiliate and association-wide) concurrently if all three apply:
+a) An investigator may hold two AHA grants concurrently if all three apply:

 - There will be no more than six months remaining on the initial award.